-Historical or heritage sites are sought because they offer cultural insight into the past.
+Historical or heritage sites are sought after because they offer cultural insight into the past.

 These are some places they can be visited:

-- In North Carolina, three tours are offered by Beaufort Historic Site in the third oldest town of the state
+- In North Carolina, three tours are offered by Beaufort Historic Site in the state’s third oldest town.

-- In Tahoe, the Tahoe Historic Foundation offers tours in the Tallac Historic Site, which includes the Baldwin Estate, the Pope Estate, and Valhalla.
+- In Tahoe, the Tahoe Heritage Foundation offers tours around the Tallac Historic Site, which includes the Baldwin Estate, the Pope Estate and Valhalla.